 The REIT's properties are located in the United States, in Kentucky, Ohio, Indiana, Tennessee, Arkansas, Missouri and Illinois.
 As a result, the REIT's performance is particularly sensitive to economic and regulatory changes in these states.
-Adverse changes in the economic condition or regulatory environment of Kentucky,

-Ohio, Indiana and Tennessee may have a material adverse effect on the REIT's business, cash flows, financial condition and results of operations and its ability to make cash distributions to Unitholders.
+Adverse changes in the economic condition or regulatory environment of such states may have a material adverse effect on the REIT's business, cash flows, financial condition and results of operations and its ability to make cash distributions to Unitholders.